 I always encourage light resistance training to prepare the body for when the baby arrives.
 Lifting and carrying a baby when you have no upper body strength can be tough, but if you’ve toned your arms during pregnancy it will seem much easier.
 Use light weights to work your biceps, triceps and shoulders, and stop exercising if you feel dizzy or unwell at any time.

 Maintaining strength and tone in your legs and glutes is also important.
 Exercises like squats and lunges can be done safely and effectively right up until birth, or until it no longer feels comfortable.

 It is advised that you avoid any exercises that involve lying on your back after the first trimester.
 As your uterus grows it can compress the vena cava – a blood vessel that returns blood to your heart – which can decrease blood flow to you and the baby and cause dizziness.

 But just because sit-ups are off the agenda, it doesn’t mean you should neglect your core.
 In fact, it’s quite the opposite.
 Standing crunches and pelvic tilts, along with arm and leg extensions on your hands and knees are safe (but also effective ) ways to keep your core in shape.

 Even though pregnancy can be tough in many ways, keeping fit will help you both physically and mentally.
 Inactivity can contribute to excess weight gain, high blood pressure and an increased risk of gestational diabetes.
 Plus, it can also affect stress levels and anxiety.
-So it is very important to try to make time in your day to keep active and take some time out for you and your body.
+It’s important to make time in your day to keep active and take time for you and your body.